Forensic Accounting Skills in Investigations

 - subsidiary ledgers, which contain additional details of transactions and activities that appear only in summary form in the general ledger.
 Examples of subsidiary ledgers are accounts receivable and accounts payable ledgers.

 Some systems are hybrids of financial and non-financial information.
-Examples of these systems include:
+Examples of these systems include the following:

 Availability of and legal considerations associated with each of these sources of internal data vary from one jurisdiction to another, particularly with respect to payroll and personnel information.
 Privacy issues must be considered before embarking on any use of such data in an investigation.